Don't Be Lazy! How to Maintain Your Photography Equipment

 Do a little shopping for items that are on their last leg (it’s better to have something ready n' waiting than to have to rush out and find a last-minute replacement once a piece of equipment becomes 100% useless).

-And don’t forget, as a professional photographer, these items are tax write-offs—so save those receipts!
+And don’t forget, as a professional photographer, these items are tax write-offs—so save those receipts for tax time!

 5. Build Up Your Film Reserve